z4f1r0v/zafirov.me/content/cv.md

     - recruitment - structured and carried out te hiring process for data engineers
     - evangelism - stakeholder management within the company, sparring with technical and non-technical colleagues alike to provide the technical guidance for a given use-case
-    - procurement - assessment and sparing with software vendors when deciding on "buy vs build vs wait"
+    - procurement - assessment and sparring with software vendors when deciding on "buy vs build vs wait"

 Individual contributions: